charstnut/Docker-sl7-py-ROOT/README.md

 Master branch will be conservative build (python2, ROOT5).

-For python3 and ROOT6 please checkout other tags.
+For python3 and ROOT6 please checkout other branches.

 Based on https://github.com/root-project/root-docker.